WaterFutures/EPyT-Flow/paper/paper.md

 sensor configurations, and considerations of industrial controls (i.e. controls that go beyond simple IF-THEN-ELSE controls as supported by EPANET).

-The transition to PYTHON-based open-source software [@kyriakou2023epyt; @klise2017software], underscores a broader trend towards open-source, community-driven development in the water industry, aligning with the need for transparency, reproducibility, and innovation in the sector.
+The transition to Python-based open-source software [@kyriakou2023epyt; @klise2017software], underscores a broader trend towards open-source, community-driven development in the water industry, aligning with the need for transparency, reproducibility, and innovation in the sector.

 # Functionality

-Our PYTHON toolbox `EPyT-Flow` provides a high-level interface for easy generation of WDN scenario data, but also provides access to low-level functions for maximum flexibility as needed by domain experts.
+Our Python toolbox `EPyT-Flow` provides a high-level interface for easy generation of WDN scenario data, but also provides access to low-level functions for maximum flexibility as needed by domain experts.
 By this we aim to satisfy different needs and make it a toolbox for "everybody".
 A special focus of EPyT-Flow is on data generation to enable and support research on the application of ML and AI in WDNs.
 In addition, its design and object-orientated implementation makes it easy to customize existing functionalities and implement new ones.
-`EPyT-Flow` builds upon `EPyT` which itself provides a PYTHON interface to `EPANET` and `EPANET-MSX` -- see Figure \ref{fig:toolbox:structure} for an illustration.
+`EPyT-Flow` builds upon `EPyT` which itself provides a Python interface to `EPANET` and `EPANET-MSX` -- see Figure \ref{fig:toolbox:structure} for an illustration.

 ![Illustration of the functionality of the proposed toolbox *`EPyT-Flow`*.\label{fig:toolbox:structure}](figures/structure.drawio.png){ width=50% heigth=50%}